MCDReforged/MCDReforged/docs/source/plugin_dev/cli.rst

     ``-p PATH``, ``--path PATH``

-    The work directory which the plugin will be in
+    The workspace which the plugin will be in

     default: current directory